 Nobody thought that direct-broadcast satellite technology could be available in Alaska or Hawaii.
-Microcom proved it could be done, and worked with Congress to overcome the obstacles to the implementing this important multi-channel video programming service.
+Microcom proved it could be done and worked with Congress to overcome the obstacles to implementing this important multichannel video programming service.

 Commercial television is available throughout Alaska and Hawaii.
-Typical customers include apartment buildingss, businesses, broadcast television services, condominium and home-owners associations, lodges, work camps, hotels, prisons and training centers.
-The system shown below was built on the west coast of the island of Hawaii.
+Typical customers include apartment buildings, businesses, broadcast television services, condominium and homeowners associations, lodges, work camps, hotels, prisons, and training centers.
+The system shown was built on the west coast of the island of Hawaii.

 Microcom built this 7.2-meter Ku-band system in Valdez, Alaska as a first-of-its-kind satellite communication network.
 This system also included a 2-mile long fiber-optic inter-facility link.
 This system was used to support communications during the Exxon Valdez oil spill clean-up.

 Microcom constructed the Ku-Band teleport for Pacific Dataport in 1988.
 The 8.1-meter Ku-Band antenna was installed atop the 14-story Frontier Building in Anchorage, Alaska.
 This teleport was later sold to GCI, and after 20 years, is still in use today.